kitsonk/kview/docs/index.md

 - Improve editing/adding complex values.
 - "Flash" updates on watches.
 - Document APIs to enable custom integrations.
-- More "batch" tooling, like syncing KV stores, batch uploading, etc.
+- More "batch" tooling, like syncing KV stores, etc.
 - Ability to upload binary data as an `Uint8Array`.
-- Ability to download `Uint8Array` as file.
+- Ability to download `Uint8Array` as a file.
+- Better integration of `kv-toolbox` blob functionality.
 - Improve accessability.
 - Ability to change the cache location for local KV stores.
 - Allow deep linking into KV store keys and values.